hazelcast/hazelcast-jet/site/docs/design-docs/009-pulsar-connector.md

 1. Shared subscription mode is preferred.
 2. Receive messages in a synchronous batch manner.
-3. Immediately send an acknowledgment to a Pulsar broker after consuming a message.
+3. Immediately send acknowledgments to a Pulsar broker after consuming a batch of messages.

 ### The Source using Reader API